Scroll Top

 IPSI seeks to support the important Government initiatives by strengthening select states and districts to deliver Comprehensive Primary Health Care.

-2. Demonstrate: provide design, implementation and capacity building support to the three selected states and one district from each state for improving primary health care system performance and coverage of the 12 packages of services at HWCs.
+2. Demonstrate: In one district in each of five selected states (Gujarat, Odisha, Meghalaya, Uttar Pradesh, and Bihar) demonstrate health system innovations for improving primary health care performance and coverage of the 12 packages of services at HWCs.

 3. Recognize: Reward district performance improvement efforts towards HWC implementation and primary health care outcomes.